download this page as pdf

 A program of film, poetry, and music inspired by the last Dada concert in Paris, July 8th, 1923.

 • Dada Cocktails served by Guy while audience enters.
 French 1920’s cabaret music is playing in background.

 • Dada Manifesto (voice solo) by Tristan Tzara, recitation by Guy.

 • Jazz Sonata (piano solo) by George Antheil, 1922.

 • Dada Pseudomentary, film by Gabriel Barcia-Colombo, 2007.

-Man Ray's Return to Reason (2 min)newly re-set to music of George Antheil, who played at the first screening.
+• Return to Reason, film by Man Ray, 1923.
+Newly re-set to music of George Antheil, who played at the first screening.

-Feature film: Entracte by Picabia and René Clair; music by Erik Satie (18 min) The most famous Dada film ever includes a chess game between Man Ray and Duchamp on the roof of the Théâtre du Chatelet in Paris, also a runaway hearse and a camel.
-Livingston plays piano and percussion.
+• Entr'acte, dir.
+Francis Picabia and René Clair, 1924.
+Music for piano and percussion (tambourine, hi-hat) by Erik Satie, arranged by Guy Livingston.
+This is the most famous Dada film and includes a chess game between Man Ray and Marcel Duchamp on the roof of the Théâtre du Chatelet in Paris, as well as cameos by Picabia and Satie, and a runaway hearse pulled by a camel.